Willdan Group Inc. (WLDN)

 Even if you are a experienced or a novel trader, best trading results come from using an investing strategy that never leaves to random or subjective opinions when is the best moment to buy or sell stocks.
 Trading strategies are meant for helping you in the decision process of what stocks to pick and when is the best moment to buy them.
 At Stocks2.com, we like to use very simple but trusted and powerful trend following trading strategies.
 Simple things usually work the best

-"To sell or not to sell", if you are holding Willdan stock?.
-Trading strategies prevent us from making impetuous decisions based on our personal sentiments or the noise surrounding the market.
-Our trading system selects very simple strategies to guide us on when is the best time to sell a stock.
-Be aware that these strategies are not intended for shorting WLDN stock
+Knowing when to sell a stock is even more difficult than knowing when to buy it.
+Trading strategies let us to avoid impulsive decisions based on our moods or the buzz that surrounds the market.
+Our trading system selects very simple setups to guide us on when is the best moment to sell a stock.
+Be aware that these setups should not be used for shorting Willdan stock

-As a golden rule, you should never keep an investment that yields losses greater than those expected at the time of the buy.
-When to sell your stock should always be ruled by the stop-loss (automatic or manual)
+As a golden rule, you must never mantain a trading operation that generates losses greater than those expected by the time of the buy.
+The moment to sell your stock always has to be ruled by the stop-loss (automatic or manual)

 Brokerage firms and financial institutions post stock ratings based on their views of the market and the fundamental and technical situation of the analyzed stock.
 Unfortunately, the accuracy of these predictions is not very high, and certainly not a direct buy or sell signal

-Traders use supports and resistances to identify price points on a chart that tend to behave as glass ceiling, preventing the price of an asset to move in certain direction.
-A support level is a level where the price tends to find support as it falls.
+Investors use supports and resistances as a way to find price points on a chart that tend to act as barriers, preventing the price of shares to move in certain direction.
+Supports are levels where the price may stop as it falls.
 Price is more likely to "bounce off" this level rather than break through it.
-Nevertheless, if the price breaks down this level, it is likely to continue falling until finding another support level.
-In contrast, a resistance level is where the price may find resistance as it rises.
-Again, this means that the price is more liable to "bounce off" at this level, and if it finally ruptures this level, the price will rally easily until it finds the next resistance
+Nevertheless, if the price breaks down the support, it will probably continue falling until approaching another support level.
+On the contrary, resistance levels are where the price tends to find opposition as it moves up.
+In the same manner, the price is more liable to "bounce off" at this level, and if it finally ruptures this level, it will rise easily until it meets the next resistance

 The current resistances are:

-This is an indicator that was created in the 1980s by John Bollinger.
-Fundamentally, the Bollinger Bands are bands that move around a centralmoving average and vary the distance from the bottom to the top depending on market volatility.
-They are usually drawn by an offset of two standard deviations, above and below, from a moving average line.
+So-called Bollinger bands are a well-established practice that was created by John Bollinger.
+The Bollinger Bands are lines that run around a moving average and vary the distance from the bottom to the top depending on market volatility.
+They are usually drawn by an interval of two standard deviations, above and below, from a moving average line.
 Bollinger himself recommends the moving average period to be 20

-Since the price broke down the lower band on June 26, the price has bounced up by 8.14%
+Since the price broke down the lower band last Wednesday, the price has bounced off by 8.26%

 The relative strength index (RSI) is a technical indicator used in the analysis of stock markets.
-Its objective is to plot the current and historical weakness or strength of a stock or market based on the closing prices of a recent trading period.
-Oscillator indicators, such as relative strength, are intended to indicate values in the range of 0-100.
-The relative strength indicator is one of the best known and most widely used indicators, invented by J. Welles Wilder in the late 1970s
+It is intended to plot the current and previous strength or weakness of a stock or market based on the closing prices of a recent trading period.
+Oscillator indicators, such as relative strength, are designed to indicate values in the range of 0-100.
+The relative strength indicator is one of the best known and most widely used indicators, and it was invented by J. Welles Wilder in the late 1970s